segmentio/segment-docs/src/connections/storage/catalog/google-cloud-storage/index.md

 > warning ""
 > The Google Cloud Storage destination works differently than other destinations in Segment.
 Segment sends **all** data from a Personas source to GCS during the sync process, not only the connected audiences and traits.
 Using a destinations selector like the [integrations object](/docs/connections/spec/common/#integrations) doesn't affect the events events sent to GCS.

-**Note**: The GCS destination is currently in beta, and does not support product features such as deletions, replays, or surfacing errors in the UI.
+**Note**: The GCS destination is currently in public beta, and does not support product features such as deletions, replays, or surfacing errors in the UI.

-If you are interested in joining the beta program, contact us at [beta@segment.com](mailto:beta@segment.com) to request access.

 ## Getting Started